 - Some cancers

-Not everyone who is obese has these problems.
-The risk rises if you have a family history of one of those conditions.
+Not everyone who has obesity has these conditions.
+The risk rises if you have a family history or other risk factors for one of these conditions.

-Also, where your weight is may matter.
+Body mass index (BMI) is just one measure used to define obesity, but where your excess body fat is located also matters.
 If it's mostly around your stomach (the "apple" shape), that may be riskier than if you have a "pear" shape, meaning that your extra weight is mostly around your hips and buttocks.

-Here's a closer look at seven conditions that are linked to being obese or overweight.
+Here's a closer look at seven conditions that are linked to having obesity.

 Heart Disease and Stroke